Teban Gardens

 Teban Gardens is a residential precinct located in Jurong East, Singapore.

 Immediately north of Pandan Reservoir, it comprises exclusively public housing built by the JTC Corporation and Housing and Development Board.

 Geography

 The Teban Gardens estate is situated within the town of Jurong East.
 The main road servicing the estate is Teban Gardens Road.

-Teban Gardens was originally a patch of mangrove swamp bordering on the Sungai Pandan area but was subsequently reclaimed to make way for housing development projects by the JTC Corporation in 1970.
+Teban Gardens was originally a patch of mangrove swamp bordering on the Sungei Pandan area but was subsequently reclaimed to make way for housing development projects by the JTC Corporation in 1970.

-Flanked on the south side by the Pandan Reservoir, the east side by the bank of Sungai Pandan and situated at the fringe of Jurong Industrial Estate, Teban Gardens sits on the crossroad from Singapore's city center and other parts of the island towards the various industrial estates located within Jurong, Tuas as well as the nearby Jurong Island.
+Flanked on the south side by the Pandan Reservoir, the east side by the bank of Sungei Pandan and situated at the fringe of Jurong Industrial Estate, Teban Gardens sits on the crossroad from Singapore's city center and other parts of the island towards the various industrial estates located within Jurong, Tuas as well as the nearby Jurong Island.

 History

 Kampong Java Teban

 Teban Gardens was derived from the former village in the area near Sungei Pandan, Kampong Java Teban (Malay: Kampung Jawa Teban).